Pregnancy of uncertain viability

-- if still no hearbeat with any size CRL - diagnosis of failed pregnancy can be made.
+- if still no heartbeat with any size CRL - diagnosis of failed pregnancy can be made

 Although radiologists commonly use "viable" loosely in the first trimester to mean "living," in some settings, the term "viability" has a specific legal definition (see: failed pregnancy).

 - 1. Bignardi T, Condous G, Kirk E et-al. Viability of intrauterine pregnancy in women with pregnancy of unknown location: prediction using human chorionic gonadotropin ratio vs. progesterone.
 Ultrasound Obstet Gynecol.
 2010;35 (6): 656-61.
 Ultrasound Obstet Gynecol (full text) - doi:10.1002/uog.7669 - Pubmed citation

 - 2. Bottomley C, Van Belle V, Pexsters A et-al. A model and scoring system to predict outcome of intrauterine pregnancies of uncertain viability.
 Ultrasound Obstet Gynecol.
 2011;37 (5): 588-95.
 Ultrasound Obstet Gynecol (full text) - doi:10.1002/uog.9007 - Pubmed citation